 Phone Calls & Phone Usage Policy

 The only phone calls that inmates are allowed to make are with a pre-paid phone card or account, or are collect calls .
-Calls made in jail are generally more costly than phone calls made outside of jail.
+Calls made in jail are generally more expensive than phone calls made outside of jail.
 Inmates are able to make phone calls, with restrictions on how often you can use the phone, but inmates must keep in mind that you are just one of many people who want to talk to their loved ones.
 If you break the rules, phone calls might get cut back or totally denied.

 The Jackson County Jail phone number is: (850) 482-9651